 If you are a “hardcore” fan of the Resident Evil series, then you probably already know this name.
-In fact, this Trent character has never appeared in the Resident Evil series but is one of the characters mentioned in the novel of the same name and plays an important role in the Resident Evil plot.
+This Trent character has never appeared in the Resident Evil series but is one of the characters mentioned in the same name and plays a vital role in the Resident Evil plot.

-The novel series titled Resident Evil: The Umbrella Conspiracy written by writer SD Perry was released the first episode of the same year with the second game of the Resident Evil series.
+The novel series titled Resident Evil: The Umbrella Conspiracy, written by writer SD Perry has released the same year’s first episode with the Resident Evil series’s second game.
 For that reason, it’s easy for us to realize that it’s not an original novel series from which to turn into a game.
-The truth is exactly the opposite, after Capcom was so successful, they wanted to promote strongly for the upcoming part 2, so they hired a publisher to write a novel about the world of Resident Evil.
-The novel consists of 7 parts with content covering events from Resident Evil 0 to Code: Veronica.
-Of course, there are many things, characters mentioned in the novel were dropped by Capcom in the game or added by the author to make a strong bridge between the parts and Trent is one of them.
+The truth is precisely the opposite.
+After Capcom was so successful, they wanted to promote vigorously for the upcoming part 2, so they hired a publisher to write a novel about Resident Evil’s world.
+The novel consists of 7 pieces with content covering events from Resident Evil 0 to Code: Veronica.
+Of course, there are many things.
+In the novel, the characters mentioned were dropped by Capcom in the game or added by the author to make a vital bridge between the parts, and Trent is one of them.

-This person is described by SD Perry as someone who cannot judge whether it is righteous or evil.
-He himself is an extremely intelligent and calculating act.
-His plan was always to indirectly influence factions like a chessboard so that eventually his goal would be achieved without anyone knowing his involvement in the things involved.
-Trent can be considered defying tricks and working only for the purpose, his own principles rather than towards good or evil.
+SD Perry describes this person as someone who cannot judge whether it is righteous or evil.
+He is a brilliant and calculating act.
+His plan was always to indirectly influence factions like a chessboard so that eventually, his goal would be achieved without anyone knowing his involvement in the things involved.
+Trent can be considered defying tricks and working only for the purpose, his principles rather than towards good or evil.
 It can be considered as a similar personality as Hoang Duoc Su in Kim Dung’s story.

 Special background and deep feud

-Called “naive” because they are really genuine scientific researchers hired by Umbrella to research applications of medical medicine exactly as the cover of the pharmaceutical company that this corporation set up.
-The Darius couple did not know about the contents of Umbrella and the dark attempts of the board of directors.
+They are called “naive” because they are genuine scientific researchers hired by Umbrella to research medical medicine applications precisely as the cover of the pharmaceutical company that this corporation set up.
+The Darius couple did not know about the Umbrella contents and the board of directors’ dark attempts.

-They applied Umbrella’s technology (which may even include T-Virus literature without knowing it) to create a compound that miraculously repair cell tissue.
-This research was initially successful and opened the opportunity to save many lives with extremely severe wounds that can recover quickly from this compound.
+They applied Umbrella’s technology (which may even include T-Virus literature without knowing it) to create a compound that miraculously repairs cell tissue.
+This research was initially successful and opened the opportunity to save many lives with too severe wounds that can recover quickly from this compound.
 The couple submitted this project report to the board of directors for further study.

-However, Umbrella executives feared that if this project was successful, they would lose a great deal because it would basically be a medicine that people would not need tons of other medicines to recover.
+However, Umbrella executives feared that if this project were successful, they would lose a great deal because it would be a medicine that people would not need tons of other medications to recover.
 In other words, if a person is healthy, the drug will be sold alone.
 That’s why the Umbrella executives quietly handed over these documents to another promising young talent and “have a more appropriate vision” for them: William Birkin.
-Promised, talented and following the dark ways of Umbrella, William quickly became the candidate to replace the Darius couple.
+Promised, talented, and following Umbrella’s dark ways, William quickly became the candidate to replace the Darius couple.

 To handle all the problems at once, Umbrella “arranges” a fire accident.
-Darius and his wife and three researchers under the authority were burned to death, which led to all the troubles that Umbrella needed to conceal and William automatically stepped up to the senior position to replace the recently deceased personnel.
-Everything is fine except that Umbrella did not know (or was too careless to forget) Victor Darius, the son of the couple Darius was sent to boarding school during the accident.
+Darius, his wife, and three researchers under the authority were burned to death, which led to all the troubles that Umbrella needed to conceal.
+William automatically stepped up to the senior position to replace the recently deceased personnel.
+Everything is fine except that Umbrella did not know (or was too careless to forget) Victor Darius, the couple Darius’s son, was sent to boarding school during the accident.

 Knowing the incident related to his family, Victor raised vows to take revenge and began to make his ultimate plan from the school chair.